 A: Children will learn about roadways right of way traffic rules, the importance of visibility, basic bicycle care, communication while cycling in a group, and use of safety equipment such as properly adjusting and wearing a helmet.

 All children wear high visibility shirts on bicycling trips that take us near, on, or along roadways.
 Additionally, Avery House has child-sized reflective cycling vests available.

 Multiple camp leaders are positioned along with the group of campers, always keeping one at the head and one at the end of the line.
 We stop often for water breaks and to ensure the group stays safely together.

 Q: What kind of footwear should my child wear while biking?

 A: Every camper should be wearing close-toed sneakers unless otherwise noted by the camp instructor.
 Campers may not wear crocs, flip-flops, or other unsecured, open-toed shoes while biking.

 Q: What is a balance bike/pedal free bike?

 A: A balance bicycle, or run bike, is a training bicycle that helps children learn balance and steering.
 It has no pedals, no crankset and chain, and no training wheels.
 This is a safe transition from training wheels to independent biking.

 Q: Can I leave my child’s bike at Avery House while they are attending camp?

-A: Yes, there is a possibility to store your child’s bike over night at Avery House; however, we cannot offer transport of bikes to and from field trip sites.
-If you plan to store a bike over night at Avery House, you must also plan to pick up and drop of the bike when trips are not beginning or ending at Avery House.
+A: Yes, there is a possibility to store your child’s bike overnight at Avery House; however, we cannot offer transport of bikes to and from field trip sites.
+If you plan to store a bike overnight at Avery House, you must also plan to pick up and drop off the bike when trips are not beginning or ending at Avery House.